 - Cruciferous vegetables are advised against people with stomach ulcers due to their high goitrogen content.

 - High in goitrogenic acids, which block iodine uptake.

-Cauliflower is a crop that can be grown in many types of soil and will thrive with the right conditions.
-It’s also high on my list for health benefits, as it has vitamin K which we need to keep bones healthy; contains fiber (a big source of antioxidants); rich sources such as choline and vitamin C!
+Cauliflower is a crop that can be grown in many types of soil and will thrive under the right conditions.
+It’s also high on my list of health benefits, as it has vitamin K which we need to keep bones healthy; contains fiber (a big source of antioxidants); rich sources such as choline and vitamin C!
 The cauliflowers vitamins A & B6 content even helps after your meal by reducing inflammation throughout your bodies

 Culinary nutritionists recommend roasting or steaming fresh heads with olive oil then adding salt & pepper right away so you get all those nutrients still intact

-- They’re very inexpensive.
+- They were very inexpensive.